Non-Abelian fractional quantum Hall states at filling factor 3/4: Numerical Results

-This section presents our numerical results about the $3/4$ state in BLG that supports its non-Abelian nature.
-It is certainly desirable if an accurate model for BLG is employed, but the essential physics can be captured in a simplified model that is more amenable to numerical investigations.
-The two layers in BLG are labeled as $1,2$ and each one hosts two sublattice sites $A$ and $B$.
-In the tight-binding description of BLG, each lattice site contributes one state so we have a four-dimensional Hamiltonian~\cite{JungJ2014}.
-Four hopping parameters $\gamma_{i}$ ($i=0,1,3,4$) are used according to the Slonczewski-Weiss-McClure scheme.
-An additional parameter $\delta$ is introduced to characterize the onsite potential of $B_{1}$ and $A_{2}$ sites.
-In the presence of a displacement field, there is a potential difference between the top and bottom layers.
-The band structure has two valleys $\mathbf{K}_{\pm}$ and the Landau problem can be studied in each valley.
-We would like to simplify this model for two reasons.
-Firstly, the single-particle eigenstates are complicated four-dimensional vectors whose elements are infinite summations over non-relativistic Landau orbitals.
-The existence and properties of FQH states are strongly affected by the single-particle wave functions.
-While the parameters $\gamma_{i}$ and $\delta$ have been deduced from ab initio calculations~\cite{JungJ2014}, they may not be perfectly accurate for a specific sample.
+Since each row is an infinite summation, the coefficients $f_{in}$ can only be computed numerically using proper truncation.
+We would like to make some further approximations for two reasons.
+Firstly, the existence and properties of FQH states are strongly affected by the single-particle wave functions.
+The parameters $\gamma_{i}$ and $\delta$ may not be perfectly accurate for a specific sample.
 It would be premature to rule out the existence of a FQH state simply because numerical calculations using these parameters fail to produce this state.
 As the $3/4$ state only appear in a small regime in the experiment~\cite{Kumar2024}, a more reasonable approach is to search for the parameters that can accomplish this.
 Secondly, this model does not have full rotational symmetry due to the trigonal wrapping term $\gamma_{3}$.
 While the existence of FQH states does not require rotational symmetry, it is often more convenient to explore the nature of a state when it does posses this symmetry.

-The filling factor range $[-4,4]$ in BLG is spanned by two LLs with a small splitting from each valley and spin.
+The filling factor range $[-4,4]$ in BLG is spanned by the zeroth and first LLs from each valley and spin.
 It is reasonable to assume that the $3/4$ state is spin-valley polarized given the experimental results and previous experience.
-In our simplified model, there are two LLs with single-particle eigenstates
+For moderate magnetic and displacement fields, numerical solutions indicate that the dominant coefficient is $f_{30} \sim 1.0$ in the zeroth LL and $f_{31} \sim [0.90,0.95]$ in the first LL.
+We thus employ the simplified single-particle eigenstates

-where $|n=0,1\rangle$ represent the non-relativistic Landau orbitals.
-The energy separation between these levels is denoted as $\hbar\Omega>0$.
-To simulate BLG in moderate magnetic fields, the coefficient $c_{1}$ is chosen to be $0.90 \sim 0.95$.
-The Coulomb potential is screened such that its Fourier transform becomes
+in our calculations.
+An energy separation $\hbar\Omega$ between the two LLs is introduced.
+The electrons interact via the screened Coulomb potential in momentum space